CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

    ![](Images/img47.png)

-1. Switch back to user's teams portal and in the chat notice **Delete** option is not available.
+1. Switch back to the user's teams portal and in the chat notice **Delete** option is not available.

 1. In the left navigation of the Microsoft Teams admin center, select **Teams apps**  and select **Permission policies**.
 From here you can configure App permission policies.
 App permission policies control what apps you want to make available to Teams users in your organization.